johndryan/thesis/Thesis Paper - Part III - Strategies.md

 Particularly with the ideological focus I previously outlined, we can understand the system from a Deleuzian perspective as transforming us into *dividuals* by breaking us down to our base component data elements, before recompiling us into 'useful' demographic groups for economic purposes.

-> The "dividual" —a physically embodied human subject that is endlessly divisible and reducible to data representations via the modern technologies of control, like computer-based systems.
+> "The 'dividual' —a physically embodied human subject that is endlessly divisible and reducible to data representations via the modern technologies of control, like computer-based systems."
 (Williams, 2005)

 The particular ideological individualism that is promoted and encouraged, enables this dissolution of the self to constituent elements, to be reformed not as individuals but as demographics, ones in which we are powerless.
 In this way, the ideological individualism of these networks has a normalising effect.
 The *standardised presences* of social networks transform individuality into a mode of conformity.
 The social becomes not a medium for individual expression, but an engine for assimilation; an ironic assimilation which is fuelled by emphasising the individual.
 This entire process has not been forced upon us; we have consented entirely throughout.

-> For Deleuze, the data gathered on us through the new technologies did not necessarily manifest our irreducible uniqueness.
-Rather, the very way that the data can be gathered about us and then used for and against us marks us as dividuals… For Deleuze, such technologies indicate that we as discrete selves are not in-divisible entities; on the contrary, we can be divided and subdivided endlessly.
+> "For Deleuze, the data gathered on us through the new technologies did not necessarily manifest our irreducible uniqueness.
+Rather, the very way that the data can be gathered about us and then used for and against us marks us as dividuals… For Deleuze, such technologies indicate that we as discrete selves are not in-divisible entities; on the contrary, we can be divided and subdivided endlessly."
 (Williams, 2005)

 In this way, through being provided with tools designed to enable expressions of our individual uniqueness, we are conformed: stripped of individuality and agency.